What are network KPIs?

 Using SNMP polling you can see common KPIs, such as volume of network traffic.
 You can also see errors and discards per interface, inbound and outbound.
-You can poll an interface for availability and – like a device – if it doesn’t answer its ping, you can assume that it is down or broken.
+You can poll an interface for availability or inactivity.

 You can also use link bandwidth data to assess the capacity of the network and predict the need for capacity upgrades.

 Most SNMP-enabled network devices provide some common key performance metrics.
 However, certain devices provide additional metrics for network functions which are as important for monitoring user experience as the universal data.